Striking deals to end campus protests, some colleges invite discussion of their investments

 About a dozen protesters who refused police orders to leave a tent encampment at New York University were arrested early Friday, and about 30 more left voluntarily, according to NYU spokesperson John Beckman.
 The school asked the New York Police Department to intervene, Beckman said.

-NYPD officers also cleared an encampment at The New School in Greenwich Village.
-Deputy Commissioner of Operations Kaz Daughtry posted on X that the school asked the department to disperse the protesters.
+NYPD officers also cleared an encampment at The New School in Greenwich Village on the request of school administrators.
 No arrests were announced.

 The student protest movement began April 17 at Columbia University, where student protesters built an encampment to call for an end to the Israel-Hamas war.
 More than 34,000 Palestinians have been killed in the conflict in the Gaza Strip, according to the Health Ministry there.
 Israel launched its offensive in Gaza after Oct.
 7, when Hamas militants killed about 1,200 people, mostly civilians, and took roughly 250 hostages in an attack on southern Israel.

-Note: This story has been corrected to show that 132 protesters were arrested at the State University of New York at New Paltz, not 133.